wonder-coconut/DAA_lab/Lab3/README.txt

 As a whole, this program takes an input from the file "DAALab_Input1.txt", takes in user input from the user for choice of field and algorithm, and writes the output into the file "DAALab_Output1.txt".
 Note: the code is implemented in a manner where the input file must be in the same directory as the source code, as the address specified points to the same directory.
+Furthermore, since the program appends to a file instead of writing from scratch, the output file will have to be wiped/deleted for a fresh new output, or the next output will just be appeneded to the first output.

 The program employs use of various functions and structures, as explained below:
 (further precise working is explained by comments in source code)